Shopify vs Squarespace

 Less Customizability

-Shopify lets its customers make minor changes.
-However, due to advanced coding, some additional customization can’t be unlocked.
-For instance, custom fields like textboxes or certain file uploads usually involve purchasing an additional app, which may not be an option for some users.
+For instance, custom fields like textboxes or certain file uploads usually involve purchasing an extra app, which may not be an option for some users.

 Price